kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Module9_Ultimate_Integration_ALL_MODULES_1-9.md

     -- Risk assessment (Module 5 + 8 + 9)
     CASE
-        WHEN COUNT(CASE WHEN p.Status = 'On Hold' THEN 1 END) > 0 THEN 'High Risk'
+        WHEN COUNT(CASE WHEN p.IsActive = 'On Hold' THEN 1 END) > 0 THEN 'High Risk'
         WHEN MAX(p.StartDate) < DATEADD(MONTH, -6, GETDATE()) THEN 'Inactive'
-        WHEN COUNT(CASE WHEN p.Status = 'In Progress' THEN 1 END) > 3 THEN 'Overcommitted'
+        WHEN COUNT(CASE WHEN p.IsActive = 'In Progress' THEN 1 END) > 3 THEN 'Overcommitted'
         ELSE 'Healthy'
     END AS ClientRisk